All Episodes

 Terrorists, of course, are accorded little protection under the Giva Accord, but we are treating terrorists with more leniency than sex offenders in this country.

-I just somebody is going to have to explain to me how you can hold somebody beyond their sentence when they've completed their term just because they're dangerous sexually.
+Somebody is going to have to explain to me how you can hold somebody beyond their sentence when they've completed their term just because they're dangerous sexually.

-I was not kidding, Mr. Sturdley.
+I was not kidding, Mr. Sterdley.

 The regime has announced eight investigations into the Deepwater Horizon explosion and the oil spill.

-And it's in no less than the August Washington Post today, the April 20th explosion of the rig, the massive oil spill that has stemmed from the accident have prompted eight formal investigations so far, and more could be coming.
+The April 20th explosion of the rig, the massive oil spill that has stemmed from the accident have prompted eight formal investigations so far, and more could be coming.

-Meanwhile, British petroleum and others have succeeded in attaching a tube to a portion of the gusher down there and are siphoning some off.
+Meanwhile, British Petroleum and others have succeeded in attaching a tube to a portion of the gusher down there and are siphoning some off.

-Price of oil's going up, BP says, hey, let's recover some of this.
+BP says, hey, let's recover some of this.

 Eight investigations.